sahilcreator07/pipecat-flow-voice/README.md

 4. Edit node properties in the side panel
 5. Export your flow configuration using the toolbar

+## Examples

+The `examples/` directory contains sample flow configurations:

+- `food_ordering.json` - A restaurant order flow demonstrating terminal and transitional functions, merge nodes, and actions.

+To use an example:
+1. Open the editor
+2. Click "Import Flow"
+3. Select an example JSON file

+See the [examples directory](examples/) for the complete files and documentation.

 ## Development

 ### Project Structure